forbesg/forbes-metalsmith/src/projects/webapps/recipe-manager-v2.md

 and Firebase Cloud functions to trigger notifications when changes were made to the database.

-This was also my first step into using CSS Flexbox which enabled my to create the responsive layout quickly and without the need for a CSS framework.
+This was also my first step into using CSS Flexbox which enabled me to create the responsive layout quickly and without the need for a CSS framework.